guibrviana/Libft/README.md

 This is my first project as a 42 Lisboa student, where I had to create a library containing multiple libc re-coded functions and also create new ones that are not included in the standard C library.

 So, the project was divided in 3 parts.

-On the first part, I re-coded some functions of the standard C library, following the steps in their man, making them have the same behaviors and prototypes as the original ones.
+In the first part, I re-coded some functions of the standard C library, following the steps in their man, making them have the same behaviors and prototypes as the original ones.
 All of their names had to start by the prefix "ft_XXX.c", according to the pdf project's instructions.

-Meanwhile, on the second part, I coded some additional functions that are not present in the standard C library, or are included in a different form.
-And on the last part, I worked with the concept of linked list functions, as a bonus for receiving extra points in my project's evaluation.
+Meanwhile, in the second part, I coded some additional functions that are not present in the standard C library, or are included in a different form.

+And in the last part, I worked with the concept of linked list functions, as a bonus for receiving extra points in my project's evaluation.

 To do these steps, I worked with 3 different types of files, them being: